React Native SDK - Fetch

 To display challenge pages, add a DataDomeModal component at the top of your views.

-Like a modal, it will be showed only when the SDK needs to show a challenge page.
+As a modal, it will be showed on top of the app when the SDK needs to show a challenge page.

-In the DataDomeModal component, you need to set the ref of this component to the DataDome module instance.
+In the DataDomeModal component, you need to define the ref of this component to the DataDome module instance.

 export default class MyApp extends Component {